 Keith Robinson, cello

 Verklärte Nacht (Transfigured Night)

 The 40th Anniversary season opens with quintessential masterpieces for chamber strings.
 This ensemble of distinguished artists will perform Schoenberg’s warm and expansively romantic sextet and Schubert’s sublime quintet.

-Mozart’s arrangements of Bach originated in 1782, when he and friends would regularly attend Sunday morning gatherings at the home of Baron van Swieten, a diplomat and music lover.
-It was in this setting that Mozart first studied Bach’s music, as he and others in attendance performed keyboard works from the Well Tempered Klavier on string instruments.
+Mozart’s arrangements of originated in 1782, when he and friends would regularly attend Sunday morning gatherings at the home of Baron van Swieten, a diplomat and music lover.
+It was in this setting that Mozart first studied Bach’s music, as he and others in attendance performed keyboard works on string instruments.
 When asked by van Swieten to compose a set of string trios, Mozart looked to these Bach transcriptions for inspiration.
-While the fugues are adapted from Bach’s work, Mozart composed new preludes to complement the source material.
+While this fugue is adapted from W.F.
+Bach’s work, Mozart composed a new prelude to complement the source material.

 The F Minor trio opens dramatically with a prelude that is distinctly Mozart.
 Dramatic harmonies support a relatively short theme based on Bach’s fugue subject as it winds its way through all three instruments exploring the harmonies of Bach’s original work in new ways.
-The ensuing fugue is simply Bach at his best – masterful counterpoint which translates as well to string instruments as it does to the keyboard.
+The ensuing fugue is simply masterful counterpoint which translates as well to string instruments as it does to the keyboard.